TraFost/TraFost/README.md

 ## Featured Projects

-### Ruang Diri – Mental Health SaaS (Current Work)
-Core developer for a platform connecting clients with psychologists.
-- Built **encrypted real-time chat** with Ably (presence, unread tracking, file sharing).
-- Developed **job queues** for Zoom sessions, schedule notifications, and chat automation.
-- Deployed on **Docker + GCP Cloud Run**.
-**Stack:** NestJS, PostgreSQL (Drizzle), Bull Queue, Redis, Ably, Next.js
+### **LoLo – AI League Coach (Rift Rewind Hackathon 2025)**
+Led the full development of **LoLo**, a League of Legends companion that uses AWS Bedrock to analyze player performance and deliver reflective insights.
+- Designed the **overall architecture**, defining how data flows between Riot API, AI analysis, and the frontend.
+- Built the **backend** with Hono, AWS Lambda, SST, and S3.
+- Worked on **AI reasoning pipelines** powered by Bedrock for player insights and pro comparisons.
+- Contributed to **frontend integration**, ensuring smooth data handling and consistency across the app.
+**Stack:** Hono, AWS Lambda, S3, Bedrock, React, Vite, Tailwind

 ---

-### Ubersnap – Event Photography Platform (Singapore, Remote)
-Frontend developer for a startup delivering instant event photo uploads.
-- Shipped features like **optimistic updates, polling, and queue requests**.
-- Improved SEO + performance (higher Lighthouse scores).
-- Boosted **user engagement by 25%** with faster, interactive UIs.
-**Stack:** Next.js, TypeScript, Jest, Rx.js, AWS, Docker, Firebase
+### **BIMTranslator – AI Sign Language Translator (PAN AI Singapore Hackathon 2025)**
+Worked on the **frontend** for an AI-powered translator that converts Malay Sign Language into text in real time.
+- Built a responsive **gesture recognition interface** using TensorFlow.js and MediaPipe.
+- Integrated **PAN AI LLMs** for contextual text generation and improved translation accuracy.
+- Deployed via **GCP Cloud Run** for seamless browser-based interaction.
+**Stack:** React, TensorFlow.js, MediaPipe, GCP, PAN AI LLMs

 ---

-### Healstation – Korean Client Projects
-Delivered **7 end-to-end web & mobile apps** for paying clients.
-- Built apps from scratch under shifting requirements.
-- Developed a **thermal receipt-printing solution** in a web app.
-- Maintained **cross-device/browser compatibility**.
-**Stack:** React, Next.js, React Native, TypeScript, Firebase, Redux/Zustand

----

-### BIMTranslator – AI Sign Language Translator (Hackathon - PAN AI Singapore)
-Hackathon project translating Malay Sign Language into text in real time.
-- Implemented **hand gesture recognition** with TensorFlow.js + MediaPipe.
+### **Ruang Diri – Mental Health Counseling Platform (Recent Work)**
+Core engineer for a counseling platform connecting clients with psychologists.
+- Built the backend with **NestJS** and **PostgreSQL (Drizzle ORM)**.
+- Added **real-time chat** with presence, file sharing, and unread tracking using Ably.
+- Integrated **Zoom automation**, notifications, and background jobs with Bull + Redis.
-- Deployed with **GCP Cloud Run** for browser-based live translation.
+- Containerized and deployed the app on **GCP Cloud Run** using Docker.
-**Stack:** React, TensorFlow.js, GCP, MediaPipe, Scikit
+- Added **retry logic** and monitoring to background tasks.
+**Stack:** NestJS, PostgreSQL (Drizzle), Redis, BullMQ, Ably, React

 ---

 ## Skills & Technologies